A study by psychology professor Dr. Gail Matthews reveals that people who write down their goals are 20% more likely to accomplish them.

 - The person accountable for the goal: In this case, an ideal person to be held accountable for the goal can be the HR manager.

-- Course of action: Use the exit surveys to understand why employees are leaving the company and address those issues.
+- Action plan: Use the exit surveys to understand why employees are leaving the company and address those issues.

 Once you’ve got clarity on precisely what you want to achieve, you need to quantify your goal.

-Quantifying will help you keep track of the progress so you can determine how far you’ve got to go before achieving the goal.
+Quantifying will help you measure progress so you can determine how far you’ve got to go before achieving the goal.

-Making your goal measurable by saying that you’re aiming for an improvement of X% helps you track your progress.
+Making your goal measurable by saying that you’re aiming for an improvement of X% or some other metric helps you track your progress.

 In our example, you want to achieve an annual employee retention rate of 60% (currently 55%).
-After Q1, if your annual employee retention rate is 58.5%, you know you’re halfway there, but you still need to keep working towards it.
+After Q1, you check in and the annual employee retention rate is 58.5%, you know you’re halfway there, but you still need to keep working towards it.

 Your goals should be realistic.
-You may want to encourage your team to push their limits, but setting realistic goals is critical to their morale.
+You’ll likely want to encourage your team to push their limits, but setting realistic, attainable goals is critical to their morale.

 For instance, if you choose to achieve an annual employee retention rate of 75%, you must ask yourself if a 20% improvement within two quarters is a reasonably achievable goal.